Kindergarten Program Information

 Parkland Elementary Schools

-Parkland Elementary Schools will hold Kindergarten Meet and Greet events in May on the following dates:
+Parkland Elementary Schools will hold Kindergarten Welcome Events in March on the following dates:

 During this time, your child will meet teachers and visit the classrooms while parents receive valuable information.